flatironinstitute/nemos/docs/quickstart.md

 # the following works
 model.fit(X, y)

+# predict the firing rate of the neuron
+firing_rate = model.predict(X)
-# this will return a pynapple TsdFrame
+# this will still be a pynapple time-seris
-print(type(model.predict(X)))
+print(type(firing_rate))
 ```

 #### Why should you care?

 `pynapple` is an extremely helpful tool when working with time series data.
 You can easily perform operations such
 as restricting your time-series to specific epochs (sleep/wake, context A vs. context B, etc.), as well as common
 pre-processing steps in a robust and efficient manner.
 This includes bin-averaging, counting, convolving, smoothing and many
 others.
 All these operations can be easily concatenated for a quick and easy time-series manipulation.